yugabyte/yugabyte-db/docs/content/preview/explore/query-1-performance/yb-pg-stat-get-queries.md

 type: docs
 ---

-Use the YugabyteDB `yb_pg_stat_get_queries` view to see terminated queries and the reason for their termination.
+Use the YugabyteDB `yb_pg_stat_get_queries` function to see terminated queries and the reason for their termination.

 When a query quits for unexpected reasons, information about the query information and the responsible backend is stored and you can access it using yb_pg_stat_get_queries.
 Calling the module returns queries using the following criteria: